This post may contain affiliate links. Please read our disclosure policy.

 Recipe source: Weight Watchers

-If you like this Lemon-Blueberry Cheesecake Yogurt Bark, you might also like:
+If you like this Lemon-Blueberry Cheesecake Yogurt Bark, you may also like:

 What could I substitute for the agave nectar?